joseEuclide/schedule-events-Angular/README.md

 # Shedule-Events-Angular 9

+This Project Has the Objective of Consuming the Shedule-Events-Backend API and Presenting the Information of the Lives already performed and to be performed in the User

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2. the purpose of this Angular 9 project is to consume the idea of ​​another project in my repository named schedule events Backend, based on java, Apache Tomcat, Mongodb and Maven